Active at Home

 - Many families use the following rule: no video games or computers (except for homework) on school nights, only two hours of TV on weekends, and only 14 hours of screen time overall.

-- Challenge your family to skip the screen for a full week (and tell us about it in the Community, because we’re dying to know how that works out for ya.)
+- Challenge your family to skip the screen for a full week.
 If that’s too extreme, start by trying Screen-Free Weekends, Screen-Free Saturdays, or even a Screen-Free Night.

 Check out how Meghan gets the whole family in on fitness.